acristoforetti-1-pixel/lab_myproject/README.md

 https://github.com/idra-lab/locosim.git

 clone this repo into ros_ws/src in locosim.
-This repo is work in progress, some details to run the code will be available soon.

 ## Description
 A number of objects (e.g., mega-blocks) are stored without any specific order on a stand